 Woodworkers use drills for a combination of drilling holes and driving fasteners.
 Some of the work is lightweight, and some requires some brute force.
 Although I prefer building fine furniture with nearly invisible fasteners, I find myself driving long sheet rock screws on many projects in the shop, and that’s what the impact driver does best.
 For installing cabinets, building shop furniture, theater set construction, framing anything with dimensional lumber, or building a deck, the impact driver will be your new best friend.

-But, an impact driver won’t replace your drill, and there are a few reasons why.
+But, it won’t replace your drill, and there are a few reasons why.
 Due to the extreme torque that is delivered by an impact driver vs. a drill, the impact drivers feature a hexagonal chuck design that doesn’t allow the shank to spin in the chuck when it is under load.
 This is a nice feature for driving fasteners, but I am not ready to discard the 200 or so round shank drill bits that I have accumulated over the years.
 So, if I want the ability to drive screws using my drill bit collection, and have the ability to drive fasteners without stripping the head or straining myself, I am going to need both.
 (You may have seen that coming.)

 Hey, where’s my clutch?
-Another reason an impact driver won’t replace your drill is that most impact drivers do not provide a clutch, which is their primary downside in my view.
+Another reason an impact driver won’t replace your drill is that most drivers do not provide a clutch, which is their primary downside in my view.
 Regarding the clutch, the trade-off is length and weight.
 A keyless chuck adds a bit of mass and (more importantly) length to a drill, which can make it an unwieldy fit in tight spaces.
-The impact drivers are noticeably shorter, so you can get them into places where your cordless drill doesn’t have a chance.
+Drivers are noticeably shorter, so you can get them into places where your cordless drill doesn’t have a chance.
 There are impact drivers on the market with a clutch, but they are quite a bit more expensive, and much longer than those without, and current generation designs do not allow the clutch to be used when the impact feature is engaged.
 So, it’s either a clutched drill, OR an impact driver, but not both at the same time.
-The optimal approach is to use a cordless drill with a clutch to drive lighter weight fasteners where a feather touch is important, and pull out the impact driver when you need the additional torque.
+The optimal approach is to use a cordless drill with a clutch to drive lighter weight fasteners where a feather touch is important, and pull out the driver when you need the additional torque.

 Upside of a quick release hex chuck.
 When it comes to changing bits, the hex chucks on impact drivers are impressive.
 Just slide the outer ring forward, drop in the bit, let it slide back and it is locked and loaded.
 Very nice design.

 Let’s take a look at impact drivers from DeWALT and Porter Cable.
 When I performed my search for an impact driver, I found quite a few options that seemed like good choices.
 Several manufacturers are offering “combo kits” that include an impact driver along with a traditional cordless drill, using the same Lithium Ion battery (as someone with a cabinet full of different chargers and batteries, I say battery standardization is a great thing).
 When I compare the prices of these tools sold separately with the cost of the bundle, it is clear that the manufacturers are delivering significant value in the bundles.
 I like a good deal, and besides, the light, compact, fast charging Lithium Ion trumps my old Ni-cad batteries across the board, so I was sold on the upgrade.
-For applications that require pilot holes prior to driving fasteners (pretty common scenario), having a drill bit chucked up in the drill and a screw tip in the impact driver is a great approach.
+For applications that require pilot holes prior to driving fasteners (pretty common scenario), having a drill bit chucked up in the drill and a screw tip in the driver is a great approach.
 So, a combo kit it is.

 Based on features, value, and brand strength, I chose a combo kit from DeWALT for my shop and an impact driver from Porter Cable for use around the house as it will see a bit lighter use.
 I decided on 12V models rather than their 18V big brothers, because 12V delivers plenty of torque for woodworking and most DIY projects, and they are lighter and less expensive.
 If you are commonly driving massive lag bolts, or want to use it to remove the lug nuts from your truck, you might consider going with one of the beefier 18V models.